 Instructions

-- Add water (enough to cover the potatoes) in a stock pot with 1 teaspoon of kosher salt.
-Take it to a boil on high heat.
+- Add enough water to cover the potatoes in a stock pot and add 1 teaspoon of kosher salt.
+Bring it to a boil over high heat.

 - Add the potatoes and boil, covered with a lid for 15-20 minutes.

-- Drain the potatoes in a colander and return it to the stock pot for the residual heat to dry the potatoes, about 30 seconds.
+- Drain the potatoes in a colander and return them to the stock pot to allow the residual heat to dry them for about 30 seconds.

 - Add the butter to the pot and mix it well with the potatoes.